Student Affairs Operations

 An annual grant provided by the Arkansas Rehabilitation Association to a senior major in rehabilitation science.
 Applications for the scholarship are received during the spring semester.
 Students interested in applying should contact the Director of the Rehabilitation Science program.
 Each applicant will be interviewed by a committee made up of members of the Arkansas Rehabilitation Association.

-The programs listed below are awarded and administered by the Arkansas Department of Higher Education.
-Further information may be obtained by writing to: Arkansas Department of Higher Education, 114 East Capitol, Little Rock, AR 72201, or by calling (479) 371-2000, or 1-800-547-8839 or at www.adhe.edu.
+The programs listed below are awarded and administered by the Arkansas Department of Higher Education (ADHE).
+Further information may be obtained by writing to: Arkansas Department of Higher Education, 423 Main Street, Suite 400, Little Rock, AR 7220 1, or by calling (501) 371-2050 or at scholarships.adhe.edu.
 The application for all programs is available on-line.

 Arkansas Academic Challenge Scholarship Program

-The Arkansas National Guard Tuition Incentive Program (G-TIP) provides up to $5,000 per year to Arkansas residents who are active members of the Arkansas Army/Air National Guard.
-Applications may be obtained from the unit commander or online at http://www.arguard.org/Education/ta.asp
+The Arkansas National Guard Tuition Assistance program provides a tuition-only waiver to Arkansas residents who are active members of the Arkansas Army/Air National Guard that have not already obtained a Bachelor's degree.
+Applications and additional information may be obtained from the unit commander.

 Governor’s Distinguished Scholars

-The Governor’s Distinguished Scholars Program provides a tuition, mandatory fees, and room and board not to exceed $10,000 per year to students who achieve 32 or above on the ACT or 1410 on the SAT or are a National Merit Finalist attending an approved Arkansas public or private college or university.
+The Governor’s Distinguished Scholars Program will pay up to $10,000 per year for tuition, mandatory fees, room and board to students who achieve 32 or above on the ACT or 1410 on the SAT, have a 3.50 academic grade point average, are a National Achievement Finalist or National Merit Finalist attending an approved Arkansas public or private college or university.
 The scholarship is renewable for up to three additional years provided the student meets the continuing eligibility standards.
 Application deadline is February 1 of high school graduation year.

 Law Enforcement Officer’s Dependents Scholarship